filestack/filestack-js/releases/filestack-js-3.0.0-relase.md

       } }, token)
       .then(res => console.log(res));
   ```
-- file argument in upload now supports "named file" object so, we can pass name for each file
+- **[FEATURE]** file argument in upload now supports "named file" object so, we can pass name for each file
   ```js
     client
       .upload({